-This is our most elementary literature course, designed for 3rd and 4th grade students.
+This is our most elementary literary analysis course, designed for 3rd and 4th grade students.
 The goal of this class is to expose students to the basic, core concepts of literature, as well as “introduce” them to a formal writing program.
 All students will learn how to look for key literary concepts, discuss what they have read, and apply what they have learned in their individual writing assignments.

 Course Instruction Includes: